 A successful FTCA claim means the government will be held responsible for the injury.
 This means that the person who wronged the victim had to have been acting within their scope of employment at the time the harm was done.
 If this was the case in your accident, you may have a valid FTCA claim.

 Filing an FTCA Claim

 Personal injury, property damage, and wrongful death cases can be filed under the FTCA by submitting a Standard Form 95.
 The form will require a sum of monetary damages in block 12d; if a total amount of damage is not specified the form will be considered incomplete and will not be valid.

 The injured person has two years to file this claim.
 The agency named in the claim has six months to investigate and reach a settlement agreement with the plaintiff.
 If the agency fails to investigate or settle the dispute, the plaintiff has the right to file a lawsuit with the U.S. Federal District Court.
-If the case progresses to this point the claimant will receive a trial by judge, not by jury.
+If the case progresses to this point the claimant will receive a trial by a judge, not by a jury.

 Contact Our Silver Spring FTCA Claim Lawyers Today

 The FTCA attorneys at Goldberg Finnegan have the knowledge to handle your FTCA case.
 Injuries committed by a government agency or agent are as unfair as those committed by civilians, and the victims of these incidents deserve justice.

 For free legal advice and help with your FTCA claim today, fill out the free case evaluation form on this page or call us at 301-589-2999.

 Our team of legal professionals is available to review the details of your claim and is ready to help you today.